Continuing Education Activity

 Many patients struggle in social situations and partake in activities they usually enjoy, leading to increasing isolation from friends and families.
 Although there are support groups in the community, they may not be easily accessible or available, and some patients perceive a social stigma regarding hearing loss.
 With an aging population, hearing loss will become increasingly prevalent, and it is already a significant public health issue in the developed world.

-The following consultations are required:
+The following consultations are frequently required:

 - Speech and language therapists